GER 386 • Age Of Goethe: Self & Society

 Hauptmann: Bahnwärter Thiel

-Additional readings available in a course packet and/or on Blackboard.
+Additional readings available in course packet and/or on Canvas.

 1 Oral presentation 10%